Why sustainable jewelry?

 I still had lots of old silver which I recycled into new wire and sheet and created the first rings.
 Back then under the name „Jewels by Ocean“, a name which came up with some Surfergirls after a beautiful Surf session in Morocco.
 Pure imagination came alive.

 Later on I also wanted to have some jewelry in my collection which is casted in silver.
 Like, I found a little snail and wanted to have this form lasting on a necklace forever.
 Sustainable, never breaking.
 The company that I work with, is unfortunately still using new silver, because one goldsmith alone doesn't change a whole company yet, but they always get recycled silver back from me, so the whole amount which they use, I upweight in old fine silver coins to bring in more and more recycled silver.
-If every goldsmith would do so, they probably wouldn’t have to use any fresh silver anymore at all.
+If every goldsmith did so, probably no one at all would have to use any fresh silver any more.
 So I’m here as well doing my part to make the whole thing more sustainable and eco friendly as good as I can.

 Gold is not yet in my collection.
 But one thing is for sure.
 I know one of the most friendly local Eco-Gold suppliers and he’s gonna be the One for me, when I’m starting to do golden jewelry as well.
 Fair mined, eco friendly mined and fair-trade.
 It’s all there.